Mohamed Salah: In popular culture

 During Liverpool's 2018 pre-season tour in the US, American artist Brandan Odums created a mural in New York City's Times Square area displaying Salah in an Egypt kit, with the player later posting an image on social media posing next to it.
 In Egypt, several murals have also been created displaying Salah's likeness, including one in the capital of Cairo.

 A testament to his influence in the region and globally, Salah was featured on the cover of two major magazines in 2018: GQ Middle East (feature story titled "The Unstoppable Rise of Mo Salah") and Time magazine's 2019 Time 100 edition.
 An advocate of women's equality in the Middle East, Salah (in his Time 100 entry) states, "We need to change the way we treat women in our culture".
 English comedian and Liverpool fan John Oliver wrote Salah's feature in the Time 100 issue.
-Oliver started the feature writing "Mo Salah is a better human being than he is a football player.
+Oliver started the feature by writing: "Mo Salah is a better human being than he is a football player.
 And he's one of the best football players in the world."
-Despite being named as the "GQ Middle East Man of the Year" in 2019, another GQ photoshoot, with Brazilian model Alessandra Ambrosio, caused him some criticism in the Islamic world.
+Despite being named as the GQ Middle East Man of the Year in 2019, another GQ photoshoot with Brazilian model Alessandra Ambrosio caused him some criticism in the Islamic world.
 In January 2020, it was announced that Salah would be honoured with a wax statue at Madame Tussauds in London.